-A fireplace is supposed to keep your home warm and cozy, however, it can also do more harm than good.
-When Cold air flows down the chimney and enters your home, it lowers the temperature, and in turn, raises heating bills and also adds to the factors that make your home uncomfortable.
+A fireplace is supposed to keep your home warm and cozy.
+However, it can do more harm than good.
+When Cold air flows down the chimney and enters your home, it lowers the temperature and, in turn, raises heating bills and also adds to the factors that make your home uncomfortable.

 1. Consider a Top-Sealing Damper

 A chimney damper is one of the various parts that make up a chimney.
-A chimney damper is located in the flue of the chimney and helps to control the chimney ventilation.
-The damper has a chain that a user can use to open or close it.
+A chimney damper is located in the chimney’s flue and helps control the chimney ventilation.
+The damper has a chain that users can use to open or close.
 A chimney’s first defense against cold drafts in your home is the damper.
-However, over time, the damper might wear down, corrode or simply does not seal the chimney hole properly.
-This in effect will allow cold air in and warm air out.
+However, the damper might wear down, corrode, or simply not seal the chimney hole properly over time.
+This, in effect, will allow cold air in and warm air out.

 If your chimney damper is not working, then you can have it repaired or replaced.
 However, you can also consider a top-sealing damper.